jinndi/wg-easy-breezy/README.md

 </p>

 <p align="center">
-Deployment and management of wg-easy containers using Podman, including traffic routing through an XRay VLESS proxy with XTLS-Reality, and configuration of the Caddy web server as a reverse proxy with automatic SSL certificate renewal.
+Deployment and management of wg-easy containers using Podman, including traffic routing through an XRay VLESS proxy with XTLS-Reality / Shadowsocks-2022, and configuration of the Caddy web server as a reverse proxy with automatic SSL certificate renewal.
 </p>

 <p align="center">